samuelmc91/eiger2cbf/README.md

 Conversion details
 ------------------

+The program reads the pixel mask from the master H5 file and apply it to the image.
+When the mask is 1, it outputs -1.
+When the mask is 2, 4, 8 or 16, it outputs -2.
+Otherwise, the program outputs the original value as is.

-The program assumes that the pixel mask has already been applied to the images.
-The values of the invalid pixels are converted to -1 (as in Pilatus).
+If the pixel mask is not available, the program assumes that the pixel mask has already been applied to the images.
+The values of the invalid pixels (65535 if the image is 16-bit) are converted to -1 (as in Pilatus).
+However, this might also mask heavily saturated pixels.
+Fortunately, most datasets contain the pixel mask in the master H5 file.

 The following metadata are converted from the master h5.